 - Repaying your mortgage

-- Renovations that increase the property’s value
+- Renovations that genuinely increase the property’s value

 - Buying shares in a cooperative housing association